 Then think about where to position your subject (or where to position yourself, if the subject is nature, which is unlikely to reposition itself for you).
-Use the rule of thirds (add the grid option to your phone or camera which splits your screen to create nine squares).
-The basic rule to remember is to position a person so that their eyes are on the upper horizontal line (leaving the upper third of the picture for their forehead and hair) and that any focal point should be where the horizontal and vertical lines cross.
+Use the rule of thirds; to help add the grid option to your phone or camera which splits your screen to create nine squares.
+The basic rule to remember is to position a person so that their eyes are on the upper horizontal line, leaving the upper third of the picture for their forehead and hair, and that any focal point should be where the horizontal and vertical lines cross.
 As simple as that.
-Those are the points where eyes focus to first, so you want your subject placed at the centre of their attention.
+Those are the points where eyes focus first, so you want your subject placed at the centre of their attention.

 If everyone is taking a building from the front, try a side angle, making it a little more interesting to look at or choose a feature or detail instead of the entire building.
-If you are keen, you can search the hashtag of your subject and see what has been done recently.
-You will see many pictures – especially travel pictures or sightseeing – will look the same and it will motivate you to find a new angle; quite literally.
+You could search the hashtag of your subject and see what has been done recently.
+No doubt you will see many pictures – especially travel pictures or sightseeing – that look the same and it will motivate you to find a new angle; quite literally.

 Of course, your camera should be focused, but that’s not what we are talking about.
 If you are serious about your Instagram feed, think about what you want it to say.
 Is it your every day?
-Is it travel?
-Is it people focused?
+Perhaps travel is your interest?
+Or maybe it’ll be people orientated?
 Who do you want to be following you?

 Knowing all this will help you decide which picture is best for your feed.
 If you are inspiring solo travellers, it is worth posting selfies because it is a realistic picture your followers could take without asking strangers to photograph them all the time.
 If it’s all about fashion and style, think about the colours in your picture and make sure they match when someone scrolls through your profile.